tmux-python/libtmux/docs/pytest-plugin/index.md

 options:

 - Pass a `config_file` into {class}`~libtmux.Server`
-- Set the `HOME` directory to a local or temporary pytest path with a configurat configuration file
+- Set the `HOME` directory to a local or temporary pytest path with a configuration file

 You could also read the code and override {func}`server fixtures <libtmux.pytest_plugin.server>`'s in your own doctest. doctest.